 Not all existing services are suitable for cloud migrations.
 Some companies may rely on app builds tailored to their specific needs.
 These apps may have developed over time and have little compatibility with cloud platforms.
 Moving operations from these apps can be time-consuming and complex.

-Companies must assess which apps to transition and which to either retain or retire.
+Companies must assess which apps to transition and which to retain or retire.
 Rebuilding apps for cloud environments may be an option.
 Other apps may need to remain locally hosted.
 Hybrid setups can be a viable way forward or a staging post to full cloud operations.

 Cultural changes